Photo: Pixabay.

 At the same time, Lufthansa announced that it would refrain from hiring new pilots from outside the Group in all German flight operations as long as there were surplus staff.
 This also applies to tourist flight operations.

-“We clearly reject the threat from Lufthansa to issue redundancies for operational reasons.
+"We clearly reject Lufthansa's threat to issue redundancies.
 In our opinion, a social partnership must show how resilient it is, especially in bad times.
-The pilots are ready to make a noticeable contribution to keeping the entire cockpit staff on board.
-The preservation of jobs continues to have top priority.
-VC stands behind Lufthansa in these difficult times.
-Conversely, we expect the Group Management Board to also stand behind all employees, ”said Markus Wahl, President of VC.
+The pilots are prepared to make a tangible contribution to keeping all cockpit personnel on board.
+Maintaining jobs remains our top priority.
+The VC stands behind Lufthansa in these difficult times.
+Conversely, we expect the Group Executive Board to stand behind all employees in the same way," said Markus Wahl, President of the VC.

 The package of measures has already been accepted by the Executive Board of Deutsche Lufthansa AG, the Air Transport Employers' Association and the VC committees and is effective immediately.